Empowering ADHD Learners:

 Curriculum Alignment: Learning That Matters

 What truly sets Tempo Reading apart is its commitment to curriculum-aligned content.
-Students aren't just practicing reading skills, they're engaging with the same material they encounter in school, but presented in a format that accommodates their learning needs.
+Students aren't just practising reading skills, they're engaging with the same material they encounter in school, but presented in a format that accommodates their learning needs and creates the conditions for flow state learning.
 This alignment ensures that:

-• Teachers can integrate the platform seamlessly into existing lesson plans
+Teachers can integrate the platform into existing lesson plans

 The Future of Inclusive Reading